Littlebird's context awareness

 Instead of recording your screen with video or screenshots, Littlebird reads the text and elements of your active applications, content that is currently visible on your screen.
 This includes things like:

-This process runs every few seconds, allowing Littlebird to build a memory of your recent activity so it can answer your questions accurately.
+This process runs every two seconds, allowing Littlebird to build a memory of your recent activity so it can answer your questions accurately.

 This allows Littlebird to build a private, encrypted index of your activity.
 This index is what gives Littlebird its unique "memory" of your work, allowing it to provide you with intelligent and relevant assistance.